Craig, Alaska

 Craig (Sháan Séet) is a city in the Prince of Wales-Hyder Census Area in the Unorganized Borough in the U.S. state of Alaska.
 The population was 1,036 at the 2020 census, down from 1,201 in 2010.

+Craig is the headquarters of the Craig Tribal Association, a federally recognized tribe of Alaska Natives.

 Geography

 Craig is the largest town on Prince of Wales Island, the fourth-largest island in the United States.
 Craig is approximately 56 mi by air northwest of Ketchikan and 220 mi south of Juneau.

 According to the United States Census Bureau, the city has a total area of 9.4 sqmi, of which, 6.7 sqmi of it is land and 2.7 sqmi of it (28.94%) is water.